 1. Canberra – 3h Southwest

 Australia’s capital has a reputation for being boring but there is much to delight weekend visitors to Canberra.
 Canberra is the one of the only short breaks from Sydney where you will cross the NSW state line.
 Go in March and time it right to experience both Enlighten and The Canberra Balloon Spectacular.
 Enlighten is a week long festival which lights up the city with illuminated sculptures, large scale projections and plenty of neon.
-Don’t miss the noodle markets for street food with a twist.
+Don’t miss the Canberra night noodle markets for street food with a twist.
 Wake early on the weekend to see the launch of some of the world’s most unique hot air balloons.
 A visit to Canberra would not be complete without stopping in at The Australian War Museum for a unique glimpse into Australia’s military history.
 When it’s time for dinner check out Blu Ginger for excellent Indian.
 On a lazy Sunday head to the Old Bus Depot markets and pick up a few trinkets before heading slowly back to Sydney along Canberra’s wine trail.

 What to Do: Hot Air Ballooning